Wednesday, 17 May 2023

 Dirt Racer SNES Super Nintendo Box Art

 Dirt Racer, developed by MotiveTime Ltd. and released only in Europe in 1995, showcased the Super FX chip's potential in a different genre - off-road racing.
 With its impressive-for-the-time scaling and rotation effects, Dirt Racer offered players a peak at what a next-generation dirt track racing game might be like.
 It's extremely jank and kind of sucks, to be honest, but yeah - it's a Super FX chip racing game with graphics that are somewhat impressive for the system.
 It's sort of worth checking out just on that basis alone.
-If you're looking for a good Super FX racing game though, just stick with Stunt Trax FX.
+If you're looking for a good Super FX racing game though, just stick with Stunt Race FX.

 Shop for Dirt Racer on eBay